bucs110FALL22/final-project-ryan-keira/README.md

 ## Project Description

-<< Give an overview of your project >>
+We will create an air hockey game with the standard components: a puck, 2 players, 2 mallets, 2 goals, a table, a score board, and a countdown timer.
+The two players will compete for 3 minutes to score as many times as possible.

 ***

 ## User Interface Design

 - **Initial Concept**
   - << A wireframe or drawing of the user interface concept along with a short description of the interface.
 You should have one for each screen in your program.
-For example, if your program has a start screen, game screen, and game over screen, you should include a wireframe / screenshot / drawing of each one and a short description of the components. >>
+For example, if your program has a start screen, game screen, and game over screen, you should include a wireframe / screenshot / drawing of each one and a short description of the components.
+  -
+  - The first screen will be of the table, the puck in the middle, and the two strikers on their respective ends/ >>

 - **Final GUI**